jordydickinson/world-inequality-and-happiness/README.md

 # World Inequality Analysis

-This is an analysis of the [World Inequality Database](https://wid.world), retrieved for all indicators, all regions, and the year 2022.
+This is an analysis of the [World Inequality Database](https://wid.world), retrieved for all indicators, all regions, and the year 2022, and the [World Happiness Report](https://worldhappiness.report), retrieved for the year 2015.

 ## Contributing